 We can now proceed with using results we've assembled so far to investigate stellar structure, using polytropic models.
-The Lane-Emden equation represents a solution of the most basic of the equations of stellar structure for such models, expressed in a dimensionless form.
+The Lane-Emden equation represents a solution of the equations of stellar structure for such models, expressed in a dimensionless form.